Jan and Dean: Legacy

 In 1964, Jan and Dean were signed to host what became the first multi-act rock and roll show that was edited into a motion picture designed for wide distribution.
 The T.A.M.I.
 Show became a seminal and original production – in essence one of the first rock videos – on its release in 1964.
 Using a high-resolution videotape process called Electronovision (transferred from television directly onto 35mm motion picture stock as a kinescope), new sound recording techniques and having a remarkable cast, The T.A.M.I.
 Show set the standard for all succeeding music film and video work, including many of the early videos shown by MTV 17 years later.
 The revolutionary technical achievements of The T.A.M.I.
 Show and the list of performers (including a performance by James Brown that many critics have called the best of his career) marked a high point for Jan and Dean, as they were the hosts and one of the main featured acts as well.
 They became one of the main faces of mid-1960s music, until Berry's auto accident two years later, through their T.A.M.I.
 Show appearance.

 According to rock critic Dave Marsh, the attitude and public persona of punk rock can be traced to Jan and Dean.

 Brian Wilson has cited Berry as having a direct impact on his own growth as a record producer.

-In an interview conducted by Jan & Dean fan and historian David Beard for the Collectors' Choice release, Jan & Dean, the Complete Liberty Singles, Dean Torrence stated that he felt the duo should be in the Rock & Roll Hall of Fame: "We have the scoreboard if you just want to compare number of hits and musical projects done.
+In an interview conducted by Jan and Dean fan and historian David Beard for the Collectors' Choice release, Jan & Dean, the Complete Liberty Singles, Dean Torrence stated that he felt the duo should be in the Rock & Roll Hall of Fame: "We have the scoreboard if you just want to compare number of hits and musical projects done.
 We beat 75 percent of the people in there.
 So what else is it?
 I've got to think that we were pretty irreverent when it came to the music industry.
 They kind of always held that against us.
 That's okay with me."

-Jan & Dean were inducted into the Hollywood Rock Walk of Fame on April 12, 1996, exactly 30 years after Jan Berry had his near fatal car accident.
+Jan and Dean were inducted into the Hollywood Rock Walk of Fame on April 12, 1996, exactly 30 years after Jan Berry had his near fatal car accident.

-On January 28, 2023, Jan & Dean were inducted into the California Music Hall Of Fame.
+On January 28, 2023, Jan and Dean were inducted into the California Music Hall Of Fame.

-The Who covered Jan and Dean's "Bucket T" on their UK EP Ready Steady Who from 1966.
-It is one of only a few songs the group performed where surf-fan Keith Moon provided the lead vocals.
+The Who covered Jan and Dean's "Bucket T" on their UK EP Ready Steady Who from 1966, one of only a few songs the group performed where surf-fan Keith Moon provided the lead vocals.

 Alternative rock group the Red Hot Chili Peppers referenced the duo in their song "Did I Let You Know", on the album I'm with You.